 They are small animals.
 They can do horrible things.
 If you are on a farm your best bet is to buy a farm cat.
 The cat will run the property and love catching and eating the many mice who will arrive and try to nibble on your hen feed.
 They carry diseases and are in many ways very disgusting creatures.
 I

 think cats are preferable to using any type of trap or poison.
 Litter boxes are disgusting, and a lot of humans nowadays keep their cats inside and declaw them.
 I find this unnecessary.
 I see them as mere tools for your homestead.

 Purchase your feline from a shelter and make sure they know what the cat’s living situation will be.
 You don’t want to get a cat that is used to living in luxury.
 If you tell the shelter where the cat will be living and what they will be doing, they will help find the right cat for you.

 I remember when I took a class on pet food from a veterinarian and was terrified of telling them I had farm cats.
 They embraced my decision and didn’t scour at my choice to let my cats be free and eat free.
 I provided them cat food, I also let them hunt.
 I never lost a cat to a coyote or never had a cat go missing.

 I loved my cats, but they were a necessary part of my homestead.
 They had a job and they loved to do it.
-Now I see devices that shoot out electric currents and I still think a cat would do better.
+Now I see devices that use electric currents, and I still think a cat would do better.
 My only hesitation is how many people utilize rat poison and if a cat eats a poisoned rat they can get sick too.

 At my first homestead on one of my trips to town, I saw a coyote.
 A woman who always walked her dogs off leash passed me on a dirt road.
 I slowed down and rolled down my window.
 I said to her, “Ma’am, there’s a coyote just a head of you.”